The Fair Access Fund

 To be eligible for the care leaver/care experienced bursary, the student will need to have spent at least 13 weeks of the last 5 years, in local authority care, prior to the start of their course.
 This could include living with foster parents, living at home with parents/guardians under the supervision of social services, living in a residential children’s home, or living in another residential setting like a school or secure unit.
 Evidence should detail the dates of the care experience, the local authority details, the person handling the case and their contact information.

 To be eligible as estranged from their parents/guardians, the student should have had no contact with their parents/guardians for at least 12 months before the start of their course and be unlikely to have a relationship with them again.
 Evidence can be provided via a maintenance loan application proving estrangement.

-If you are eligible for a care leaver, experienced or estranged student bursary you will receive three payments across the academic years you study.
-Historically, these bursaries have been £1,500 across the academic year and although we cannot commit to amounts prior to the start of term, we expect the amount of bursary to be within this region.
-Bursary schedules and amounts will be confirmed post enrolment.
+If you are eligible for a care leaver, experienced or estranged student bursary, you will receive three payments across the academic years you study.
+Historically, these bursaries have been £1,500 across the academic year.
+Although we cannot commit to amounts before the start of term, we expect the bursary amount to be within this region.
+Bursary schedules and amounts will be confirmed post-enrolment.